A Montessori preschool experience,

 The Montessori Materials: Dr. Montessori’s observations led her to design several multi-sensory, sequential, and self-correcting materials to facilitate learning.

 The Teacher: The Montessori teacher meticulously observes each child’s behavior and growth.
 Based on this observation, the teacher guides the child in an environment designed to meet the child's needs.
-Montessori credentialing requires years of extensive training.
+Montessori credentialing requires years of extensive training and education.

-Dr. Montessori has impacted education and how we understand and teach children today.
+Dr. Montessori has significantly impacted education and the way we understand and teach children today.
 Her influence can be seen not only in the number of schools that bear her name but throughout child care, education, and development.

 Current concepts such as individualized learning and readiness programs, manipulative learning, ungraded classes, combined age groups, team teaching, and open classrooms reflect many of her early insights.